- On Site During the Festival

 If you are a ‘Blue Badge’ holder, it’s not necessary to buy a vehicle pass (for a car or live-in).
 Please show the badge to the stewards on arrival.

 Hot showers are available 24 hours a day throughout the Festival.
 Only eco—friendly soap, shampoo, shower gel, washing up liquid etc to be used on site, please.
-These will be available for sale.

 We have at least 34 compost toilets distributed appropriately around site.
 Soap and running water is provided and at night each toilet will have lighting.
 Our compost toilets are dutifully maintained by a team of Toilet Wizards but if one needs attention, please tell someone at Info Point.